HayelomR/GifTastic/README.md

-this app is called Giftastic app where you can find anytype of gif by typing the name of anything that you are interested or clicking from the existing giphys.
+this app is called Giphy app where you can find any type of giphy by typing on the space provided or clicking from the existing giphy's.

+I am interested in comedians that's, why I have the name of comedians but you can type anything the app will provide available giphy's.